timmorrisdev/MS2-song-remixer/README.md

 ## Content
 - All content written by the developer.

 ## Media
 - All music written by, and copyright of the band Volleyball.

 ## Acknowledgements
-- Thanks to my mentor, Can Sucullu for all your guidance and support.
+- Thank ypu to my mentor, Can Sucullu for all your guidance and support.
+- Thank you to Volleyball for agreeing to share their music for the purpose of this project.